shaunmclernon/cloud-native-buildpacks-demo/README.md

 ## Summary

 The goal of this repo is to demonstrate how [Cloud Native Buildpacks] work.
-This was demo'ed at talk that I gave at the CNCF Birmingham Meetup on 5th Feb 2020.
+This was demo'ed at talk on [Intro to Cloud Native Buildpacks] that I gave at the CNCF Birmingham Meetup on 5th Feb 2020.

 ## Prerequisites